Blue Moon: what is it and when is the next one?

 There are two types of Blue Moons but unfortunately, neither has anything to do with color.

 A seasonal Blue Moon is the traditional definition of a Blue Moon and refers to the third full moon in a season that has four full moons according to NASA.
-Whilst the second definition — borne out of a misunderstanding of the first — is a monthly Blue Moon which refers to the second full moon within a single calendar month.
-The monthly Blue Moon is nowadays considered the second definition of a Blue Moon rather than a mistake, according to Time and Date.
+The second definition — which arose from a misunderstanding of the original — is the monthly Blue Moon, referring to the second full moon in a single calendar month.
+Today, this monthly Blue Moon is accepted as an alternative definition rather than a mistake, according to Time and Date.

 Related: What is a blood moon?